stacywebb/dev-setup/README.md

 # Development Environment Setup

 Setting up a new development environment can be a manual and time-consuming process.
-This project aims to simplify the process with easy instructions and scripts to automate the set-up of the following:
+This project aims to simplify the process with easy instructions and scripts to automate the setup of the following:

 * GNU/Linux
 * macOS